-raising the climate target to 65% by 2030 and being carbon neutral by 2045.
+The German government recently proposed raising the climate target to 65% by 2030 and being carbon neutral by 2045.
 This will accelerate climate policy developments.
-It is very important that also in Germany there is a strong focus on shifting taxes from electricity as natural gas.
+It is very important that also in Germany there is a strong focus on shifting taxes from electricity to natural gas or CO2 pricing on fossil fuels such as natural gas.